 For new and developing managers who were great individual contributors and now need to lead people.
 Expectations, communication, documentation, and the hard conversations nobody told them were coming.

-What applies to your organization, what's changed recently, and what your managers and owners need to know.
+What applies to your organization, what's changed, and what your managers and owners actually need to know.
 Federal requirements and state-specific obligations covered.
 Plain language.
-No law school required.
+No law degree required.
+Nicole has worked with organizations across multiple states and brings that breadth to every session.

 For owners, office managers, and operations leaders wearing the HR hat without the HR background.
 What you actually need to know, what to watch for, and when to call for help.